Electrical Stimulation for Children with Spina Bifida and Cerebral Palsy

 Electrical stimulation (e-stim) can be used as part of a physical therapy program for children with neurological diagnosis such as spina bifida and cerebral palsy.
 There are a wide variety of applications to use e-stim depending on the functional goals the family and the therapeutic team have set.
 These goals include but are not limited to maximizing strength, increasing mobility of the joints, rolling, crawling, having a better posture in sitting, and being able to stand up and walk.

 Electrical Stimulation can be given transcutaneously where the sensation of the current is involved, so the amplitude or intensity must be set a comfotable level.
-Some examples of transcutaneous ES are Functional ES, Spinal Cord Stimulation and Spinal Neuromodulation.
+Some examples of transcutaneous ES are Non Invasive Spinal Electrical Stimulation (NISE-Stim), Functional ES, Spinal Neuromodulation.

-One of the most common types of e-stim is Functional Electrical Stimulation (FES).
+One of the most common types of e-stim is FES.
 It is the application of electrical current to a muscle, a group of muscles or nerves to facilitate a motor activity.

 Applying FES during a meaningful and functional activity, will facilitate the initiation of movement, and so the brain starts to create different neuron pathways (or so called neuroplasticity) which allows the motor learning to happen.
 FES used during gait training improves the muscle unit recruitment, and the gains in performance are faster.